 Visit the Göreme Open Air Museum

-A bit of an otherworldly destination, the Göreme Open Air Museum is a vast complex of monasteries and churches located just minutes from the centre of Cappadocia.
+The Göreme Open Air Museum is a vast complex of monasteries and churches located just minutes from the centre of Cappadocia.
 The whole complex dates back to the 10th, 11th and 12th centuries and is a bit of an otherworldly destination.
 The rock faces have been carved out and adorned with some really interesting, beautiful and well-preserved frescoes, it is quite something.

 The small village of Uçhisar is essentially a giant rock and the tallest point in Cappaddocia.
-It has a spectacular panoramic viewpoint which draws travellers who want the next best view, without going up in a balloon.
-Most of the cave homes here have been deserted, which provides a unique opportunity to have a bit of a nosy!
+It has a spectacular panoramic viewpoint which draws travellers who want the next best view in Cappadocia, without going up in a balloon.
+Most of the cave homes here have long been deserted, which provides a unique opportunity to have a bit of an explore in the ancient dwellings.

 Explore Pasabag (Monk’s Valley)

-One of the best places in the area to explore the famous ‘Fairy chimneys’ that dominate the landscape.
-The locals that used to live here cut into these fairy chimneys.
-So rather than living at the top, they created rooms that are 10-15m above ground level.
+Another must see attraction in Cappadocia is to visit the famous ‘Fairy Chimneys’ that dominate the landscape.
+The locals that used to live here carved into these fairy chimneys.
+So rather than living at ground level, they created rooms that were 10-15m above the valley floor.

 Pasabag has some of the most striking fairy chimneys in Cappadocia, with some having twin and even triple rock caps.
 You can easily lose an hour or two wandering around this valley and climbing onto the rocks.
-It’s one of the most popular sites to see in Cappadocia, so definitely visit earlier than than later, as it definitely gets busy in the afternoon!
+It’s one of the most popular sites to see in Cappadocia, so definitely visit earlier than than later.
+It gets very busy in the afternoon!

-A little bit different to the rest of the valley as this does not consist of cave homes or churches, or fairy chimneys.
-But in fact, its lunar landscape which consists of many different rock formations, all of which happen to look like animals.
-Let your imagination run free and you might see camels, snakes, seals, dolphins, a dragon.
-Some even say they can see Jesus too.
+Devrent doesn’t have cave homes, churches, or fairy chimneys.
+But in fact, it is a unique lunar landscape which consists of many different rock formations, all of which happen to look like animals.
+Let your imagination run free, and you might see camels, snakes, seals, dolphins, a dragon.
+Some even say they can see Jesus in a rock formation too!

-As with anywhere, you’ve always got to get stuck into the local cuisine.
-Cappadocia offers many great places to eat Turkish food, but I highly recommend a dining experience in the Avanos Valley.
+As with anywhere, it’s a always a great idea to explore local cuisine.
+Cappadocia is a great place to sample typical Turkish food, but I highly recommend a dining experience in the Avanos Valley.
 Arranged for us by Turkish Heritage Travel, we visited the owner’s family home in the valley with our tour guide Barış Şahin.
-The food served was fantastic and all vegetarian, and the location was out of this world!
+The food served was fantastic and all vegetarian.
+Plus, the location was out of this world!

 Stay in a cave hotel

-There aren’t many places where you can stay in a real cave hotel that dates back centuries.
-In Cappadocia you can and I highly recommend the incredible Sultan Cave Suites.
+There aren’t many places where you can stay in a real cave hotel that dates back centuries, but in Cappadocia you can.
+I highly recommend staying at the incredible Sultan Cave Suites.
 This hotel is also known to be home to one of the best photo spots in Cappadocia, with its phenomenal terrace.

 A sunrise in Cappadocia is pretty special.
 I’ve never seen anything like it.
-The sky fills up silently with floating hot air balloons, giving a magical effect like nothing I have ever experienced.
-One of the best places to witness this wizardry is from the Sultan Cave Suites terrace, and I’ve put this guide together here, detailing how to best capture the sunrise in Cappadocia and why the terrace at Sultan Cave Suites really is the best photo spot in Cappadocia.
+The sky fills up silently with floating hot air balloons, offering a completely magical scene.
+One of the best places to witness this wizardry is from the Sultan Cave Suites with its Instagram-famous terrace.
+I’ve put this guide together here, detailing how to best capture the sunrise in Cappadocia and why the terrace at Sultan Cave Suites really is the best photo spot in Cappadocia.